Choose another writer in this calendar: by name: by birthday from the calendar.

 in which Lawino's husband respons to her.
 "Mother, mother, / Why, / Why

 was I born / Black?" says Ocol at the end of Chapter 2.
-By deny his Africanness, Ocol reveals
+(The Song of Lawino & The Song of Ocol, p.
+126) By denying his

 his true alienated character; later in his speech in Chapter he